uqlibrary/technology-training/Python/python_intro.md

 ### Matplotlib for visualisation

-Matplotlib and Pyplot

-Matplotlib is a large collection of data visualisation functions, and Pyplot is a subset of Matplotlib that contains essentials.
+`matplotlib` is a large collection of data visualisation functions, and `pyplot` is a submodule of `matplotlib` that contains essentials.

 ```python
 import matplotlib.pyplot as plt